- Why is patient activation important to the NHS?

 Evidence shows that by understanding a patient’s activation level and tailoring support to manage their LTC can lead to better outcomes, a better experience of care, healthier behaviours, and fewer episodes of emergency care that leads to lower costs for the NHS.

 A study found that less activated patients had 8 percent higher costs in the base year and 21 percent higher costs in the following year than more activated patients.
 Evidence has also shown that when patients are fully informed about their options and outcomes, they choose fewer treatments, reducing the gap between what they want and what doctors think they want.
+This has the potential to reduce the pressure on NHS services, improve quality and ensure that resources are focussed on those patients with the most complex health needs.

 Studies have also shown that targeted interventions can increase people’s activation scores and their capacity to self-manage their condition more effectively; and when appropriately supported, patients with lowest levels of activation make the most gains.
 Supporting these patients will help to improve their outcomes, their experience with the health service and also reduce their rates of hospitalisation and visits to accident and emergency departments.
 This will result in reducing the healthcare costs of these patients in the NHS.